Moduli spaces of semiorthogonal decompositions in families: Example: families of cubic surfaces

 \section{Example: families of cubic surfaces}

-In this final section we briefly discuss the precise relationship between the moduli spaces~$\sodl{\ell}_f$ associated to a family of cubic surfaces and the moduli of lines, the motivating example from the introduction.
+In this final section we briefly discuss the precise relationship between the moduli spaces~$\sodl{\ell}_f$ associated to a family of cubic surfaces and the moduli spaces of lines in a family of cubic surfaces, the motivating example from the introduction.

-Let \( f \colon \cX \to U \) be a versal family of cubic surfaces, with \( U \) connected.
-One can associate to \( f \) the following \'etale morphisms over \( U \): \begin{enumerate} \item The moduli space of non-trivial semiorthogonal decompositions \( \ntsodl{2} _{ f } \to U \) of length~\( 2 \). \item The moduli space of \( (- 1) \)-curves (or relative Fano scheme of lines) in the fibers as in \eqref{eq:moduli of lines}, which will be denoted by \( t \colon \mathcal{F} \to U \).
+Let $ f \colon \cX \to U $ be a versal family of cubic surfaces, with $U$ connected, and defined over an algebraically closed field.
+One can associate to $ f $ the following \'etale morphisms over $ U $: \begin{enumerate} \item The moduli space of nontrivial semiorthogonal decompositions $ \sodl{2}_f \to U $ of length~$ 2 $. \item The moduli space of $ (- 1) $-curves (or relative Fano scheme of lines) in the fibers of $f$, which will be denoted by $ t \colon \mathcal{F} \to U$.
 It is a finite \'etale morphism of degree~27. \end{enumerate}

 Let us explain how these two spaces are related.
-The base change
+Let us take the base change